SumOfUs/Champaign/README.md

 Champaign integrates seamlessly with ActionKit.
 The integration works via events that are triggered from Champaign and are then captured by a separate service: [champaign-ak-processor](https://github.com/SumOfUs/champaign-ak-processor), which in turn updates ActionKit via its API.
-Champaign events are delivered using AWS SNS/SQS.
+Champaign events are delivered using AWS SQS.

 Despite having this external service to communicate with ActionKit, Champaign still needs to access ActionKit's API directly in a couple of